-For a rectangular filtered output signal we can actually sampled at multiple integers of integer time periods between T and Beta as the symbol is repeated at the same magnitude.
+For a rectangular filtered output signal we can actually sample at multiple integers of integer time periods between T and Beta as the symbol is repeated at the same magnitude.
 The eye diagram for a rectangular filter signal is shown in Figure 13, where the time variation of zero crossing is ideal, there is no signal variation and hence the eye opening is wide.
 Therefore as it stands the rectangular filter is perfect for pulse shaping, however this may not be the case when we band-limit the transmitted signal.

 Figure 13 – Eye Diagram for Rectangular Filter